Sebastianxq/C/README.md

 # C
-Currently this directory contains solely programming courses that I worked on during my Computer Architecture Course.
-More information pertaining to each of the labs is present within their respective subdirectories.
+Many of the programs in this directory require the usage of the msp430 microprocessor to function.
+More information can be found within the relevant subdirectory.